 Personal data is to hackers what a diamond necklace is to a jewellery thief – a valuable asset that they will try to steal by any means possible.
-Hackers have no qualms about using various deception techniques such as identity spoofing, in which cybercriminals disguise their true identity and masquerade as a regular contact to their victim.
-Once hackers succeed in gaining the trust of their targets and induce them to reply to an e-mail or click on a link, the actual attack can begin.
+Hackers have no qualms about using various deception techniques such as identity spoofing, in which cybercriminals disguise their true identity and masquerade as regular contact with their victim.
+Once hackers gain their targets' trust and induce them to reply to an e-mail or click on a link, the attack can begin.
 What happens next?
-The hacker uses malware to infiltrate and gain access to the victim’s personal data.
+The hacker uses malware to infiltrate and access the victim’s personal data.
 Attackers can then do everything from accessing bank accounts to placing fraudulent orders in online shops all the way to attempted extortion using encrypted data – it’s the perfect crime.
-To help protect you and your company from these risks, we are supporting European Data Privacy Day on 28 January by sharing information here about the methods of attack used in identity spoofing and about how you can protect yourself and your digital identity from these malicious schemes.
+To help protect you and your company from these risks, we are supporting European Data Privacy Day on 28 January by sharing information about the methods of attack used in identity spoofing and how you can protect yourself and your digital identity from these malicious schemes.

 Insidious and well thought out

 The term “spoofing” means to cheat, falsify and mislead.
-It’s a general term used to describe the act of disguising a communication or identity with the aim of enabling fraudulent actions.
+It’s a general term used to describe the act of disguising a communication or identity to enable fraudulent actions.
 Spoofing specifically refers to the various methods that spoofers employ to conceal their identity, simulate another identity and masquerade as a contact who is known to the victim.
 The objective is to trick the victim into taking a leap of faith and unwittingly sharing private data or performing an action for the spoofer.

 When trust is exploited